srome/srome.github.io/_posts/2024-10-28-In-Batch-Negatives-For-Recommender-Systems.md

      "Schindler's List (1993)" 'Mask, The (1994)'
      "One Flew Over the Cuckoo's Nest (1975)"]

 For fun, you can compare this list to the previous post on recommender system's list.
+A more robust evaluation would involve calculating Recall @ K for various K's, which is typical for retrieval models and can be seen in the papers linked above.